 Aspect Approval Criteria/EIS Prediction Performance during the Reporting Period Trend/Key Management Implications Implemented/ Proposed Management Actions Blasting DA 8-1-2005, Schedule 3 (12 & 13) N/A. No blasting on site.
 No blasting on site.
 No blasting on site.
 Erosion ML 1464 & 1471 (15 & 47) Erosion within the final void.
 Erosion within Canyon void.
 Void is a closed system.
-Areas requiring erosion repair within the Canyon Void were identified.
-Dependent on determination of the Vickery Extension Project, remediation work is anticipated to commence in Q1 2020 and anticipated to be completed by September 2020.
+Areas requiring erosion repair within the Canyon Void were identified and remediation work was completed by September 2020.
 Noise DA 8-1-2005, Schedule 3 (6) N/A. No operational activity on site.
-N/A N/A Water DA 8-1-2005, Schedule 3 (19) EC levels in the void and groundwater trending upwards.
+N/A N/A Water WaterDA 8-1-2005, Schedule 3 (19)EC levels in the void and groundwater trending upwards.
 Final void acts as a groundwater sink and as such changes in water quality are not expected to extend off site.
-N/A Air Quality DA-8-1-2005, Schedule 3 (1) Exceedances of the annual average depositional dust criteria, annual average PM 10 level and 24 hour PM 10 level No operational activities on CCM - exceedances not mine related.
+N/A Air Quality DA-8-1-2005, Schedule 3 (1) Compliance with the annual average depositional dust criteria, annual average PM 10 level and 24 hour PM 10 level No operational activities on CCM - exceedances not mine related.
 N/A Rehabilitation DA 8-1-2005, Schedule 3 (28) Rehabilitation progresses Continue monitoring, and manage weeds and pests as required.
 Ongoing environmental monitoring and management